InnerQ: Hardware-Aware Tuning-Free Quantization of KV Cache for Large Language Models: Empirical Evaluation

-We compare the performance of InnerQ with other setups by applying them to pre-trained models and running few-shot evaluation on the evaluation set of the GSM8k dataset \cite{gsm8k}.
-As reported in Table \ref{tab:accuracy}, InnerQ maintains the metric performance of the baseline while significantly reducing the size of the KV cache.
-InnerQ also shows a superior evaluation performance compared to both KIVI variants while having a slightly higher cache size due to mask used by hybrid quantization.
-We study the trade-off of the hybrid quantization mask in terms of memory usage and metric performance in Section \ref{sec:ablation:hybrid}.
+We compare the performance of InnerQ with other setups by applying them to pre-trained models and running few-shot evaluation on the evaluation set of mathematical reasoning tasks GSM8K \cite{gsm8k} and Minerva Math \cite{minerva}.
+We also use the instruction-tuned variants of the language models and run evaluation experiments on few-shot code-generation tasks HumanEval \cite{humaneval} and MBPP \cite{mbpp}.

+Our experimental results in Table~\ref{tab:accuracy} identify InnerQ\textsubscript{Base} as the most accurate variant of our method.
+On average, it improves the score of KIVI and KIVI\textsubscript{Sink} by $1.8$ and $3.5$ points, respectively.
+InnerQ\textsubscript{Base} also achieves an average gain of $0.4$ points over TurboQuant.
+A more fine-grained analysis shows that InnerQ\textsubscript{Base} has a higher average score than TurboQuant on GSM8K, HumanEval, and MBPP tasks.

+Among the InnerQ variants, InnerQ\textsubscript{Small} exhibits an average degradation of $3$ points relative to InnerQ\textsubscript{Base}, which can be attributed to its 2-bit value cache.
+In contrast, the hybrid quantization strategy used in InnerQ\textsubscript{Hybrid} reduces the average gap to InnerQ\textsubscript{Base} to $1.7$ points, while achieving an average score comparable to KIVI\textsubscript{Sink}.

+A secondary observation from Table~\ref{tab:accuracy} is the performance gap between KIVI and KIVI\textsubscript{Sink}.
+This gap indicates that introducing a high-precision sink window into KIVI has a substantial effect on performance, increasing the average score of KIVI\textsubscript{Sink} by $1.7$ points over KIVI.
+We investigate the effect of the high-precision window size in Section~\ref{sec:ablation_w_size}.

+We further evaluate the proposed KV cache quantization methods in long-sequence generation settings using selected tasks from the LongBench benchmark~\cite{longbench}.
+The results, reported in Table~\ref{tab:score_longbench}, indicate that the benefit of the high-precision sink window diminishes as the sequence length increases.
+In several cases, KIVI outperforms KIVI\textsubscript{Sink}; on average, KIVI\textsubscript{Sink} improves over KIVI by only $0.2$ points.
+InnerQ\textsubscript{Base} remains competitive with existing KV cache quantization methods, improving the average score over KIVI and KIVI\textsubscript{Sink} by $0.4$ and $0.2$ points, respectively.

+Consistent with the results in Table~\ref{tab:accuracy}, InnerQ\textsubscript{Small} incurs an average degradation of $4.3$ points relative to InnerQ\textsubscript{Base}, further highlighting the sensitivity of model performance to aggressive value-cache quantization.
+Similar to results on the shorter-context benchmarks, InnerQ\textsubscript{Hybrid} recovers a substantial portion of the performance loss introduced by low-bit value-cache quantization.
+On average, InnerQ\textsubscript{Hybrid} lags behind InnerQ\textsubscript{Base} by only $0.5$ points while outperforming InnerQ\textsubscript{Small} by $3.8$ points.
+The performance of InnerQ\textsubscript{Hybrid} across the tasks reported in Tables~\ref{tab:accuracy} and~\ref{tab:score_longbench} demonstrates the effectiveness of hybrid quantization for adapting value-cache quantization in low-bit regimes.

+Overall, the experimental results indicate that InnerQ\textsubscript{Base} matches or surpasses existing KV cache quantization methods in evaluation metric score.
+As shown in Section~\ref{sec:speedup}, InnerQ\textsubscript{Base} also reduces the latency associated with using the quantized KV cache relative to both KIVI and TurboQuant.
+Taken together, the metric and latency results further demonstrate the effectiveness of InnerQ\textsubscript{Hybrid}, which preserves comparable metric score while maintaining low latency.